KaiYan289/KaiYan289.github.io/about.markdown

     torch.backends.cudnn.benchmark = False # CUDNN will try different methods and use an optimal one if this is set to true.
 This could be harmful if your input size / architecture is changing.
 {% endhighlight %}

+And don't forget to use env.seed(seed) for your gym environment!

 Note: once the random seed is set anywhere in this process (regardless of which file it is in), the seed remain fixed (unless implicitly set by other libraries).

 {:start="52"}